Storyflow

 A one-page design doc is the elevator version: the vision, the pillars, and the core loop on a single page, used to pitch and align fast.
 A full GDD expands that into systems, world, art direction, and scope.
 Many teams start with the one-pager and grow it into the GDD.
 Both should be living, and AI can draft and maintain either.

 Yes, but a lean one.
-A solo dev does not need a studio-scale document, but a short, living GDD, vision, pillars, core loop, and scope, is what prevents the most common solo failure: building forever with no plan to finish.
+A solo dev does not need a studio-scale document, but a short, living GDD (vision, pillars, core loop, and scope) is what prevents the most common solo failure: building forever with no plan to finish.
 AI makes a lean GDD cheap to write and maintain, so there is little excuse to skip it.
+Even four linked cards beat a design that lives only in your head.

 Build your entire board from a single message